|Responsible University Administrator:||Vice President for Finance and Administration|

-The University of Southern Mississippi reserves the right to regulate the use of all vehicles on campus and to forbid the use of a vehicle by any person not complying with the regulations on its campuses as applicable to Mississippi state law and Mississippi State Institutions of Higher Learning.
-The Department of Parking Management (DPM) is responsible for implementing and enforcing the parking regulations.
+The University of Southern Mississippi reserves the right to regulate the use of all vehicles on the Hattiesburg and Gulf Park campuses and at the Gulf Coast Research Laboratory (GCRL), including the Halstead Road and Cedar Point locations, and to forbid the use of a vehicle by any person not complying with the regulations on its campuses or teaching/research sites under applicable Mississippi law and policies of the Mississippi State Institutions of Higher Learning.
+The University of Southern Mississippi, Department of Parking Management (DPM) is responsible for implementing and enforcing the parking regulations.
 Except where indicated, all regulations contained herein are enforced 24 hours a day, seven days a week.
 (Miss.
-Code Ann. § 37-105-3)
+Code Ann. § 37-105-3).

 This policy is required for the effective communication of university policy regarding traffic and parking regulations.